dewjam/ha-infrastructure/README.md

 $ cdk synth
 ```

-Then to deploy the stack execute the following:
+Then to deploy the stack execute the following (You must supply valid AWS credentials)
 ```
-$ cdk deploy
+$ cdk deploy --all
 ```
-(You must supply valid AWS credentials)

 ## Other commands